 I used to make three trips to the grocery store every week (at least) and plan my dinner for that day in the morning.
 I knew I had to be more disciplined in the area of menu planning than I was, but where was I to start?
-I am not a tech savvy person and I love pencil and paper so I knew whatever I did it was going to have to be simple and not very complicated.
+I am not a tech savvy person, and I love pencil and paper, so I knew whatever I did it was going to have to be simple and not very complicated.
 I had quite a collection of cookbooks already and had favorite dinners that we loved to eat each week.
-Flylady was a system that I enjoyed following for cleaning (this is another post in the future) and meal planning was part of her scheduling routine.
-This was my first introduction to true organized meal planning and grocery shopping.
-I had bouts with it in the past but no routine that I would truly ever stick with.
+Flylady was a system that I enjoyed following for cleaning (this is another post in the future), and meal planning was part of her scheduling routine.
+This was my first introduction to truly organized meal planning and grocery shopping.
+I had bouts with it in the past but no routine that I would ever stick with.

-Sunday afternoons are my favorite time to plan as I like to grocery shop on Monday’s.
-I buy a lot of bulk, and purchase a quarter of a steer and chickens from a local farm so my grocery list is usually a lot of fresh produce and dairy items.
+Sunday afternoons are my favorite time to plan as I like to grocery shop on Monday's.
+I buy a lot of bulk and purchase a quarter of a steer and chickens from a local farm, so my grocery list is usually a lot of fresh produce and dairy items.
 I shop mainly at three stores: Costco, Sendiks ( our local grocery chain) and The Outpost (a local Co-op).
 Costco is my bulk store and is a monthly trip that the whole family likes to enjoy.

 As I sit down to plan, I grab my favorite beverage, calendar, my menu planning sheet, some scrap paper for planning, and a selection of cookbooks that I want to cook from that week.
 Changing the cookbooks each week gives us some variety.
-The calendar is important to check out to see what you have on the agenda for the week.
+The calendar is essential to check out to see what you have on the agenda for the week.
 I may need a snack for church.
 Are we having company?
 Are we going somewhere for dinner?
 Is my husband traveling this week?
-Are we traveling this week? – are all things I check on the calendar before I start.
+Are we traveling this week?
+These are all things I check on the calendar before I start.

-I write down the days of the week on the scrap paper and under each day break it down into breakfast, lunch and dinner, make a note of the daily schedule items that affect the menu planning and make a note of these by the corresponding day.
+I write down the days of the week on the scrap paper and under each day, break it down into breakfast, lunch, and dinner, make a note of the daily schedule items that affect the menu planning and make a note of these by the corresponding day.

-I enjoy looking through cookbooks to try a new recipe every week for variety and if it is good, we will add it to the meal list (make sure to write down the cookbook name and page).
+I enjoy looking through cookbooks to try a new recipe every week for variety, and if it is good, we will add it to the meal list (make sure to write down the cookbook name and page).
 I keep a large binder with recipes from friends or printed out recipes from online (Pinterest being a favorite site).

 A sample may look like this: